firebase/genkit/docs/cloud-run.md

 There are also some optional parameters you can specify:

 - `port`: the network port to listen on.
-If unspecified, the server listens on the port defined in the PORT environment variable.
+If unspecified, the server listens on the port defined in the PORT environment variable, and if PORT is not set, defaults to 3400.
 - `cors`: the flow server's
   [CORS policy](https://www.npmjs.com/package/cors#configuration-options).
   If you will be accessing these endpoints from a web application, you likely